Pistolerismo: The Army and

-Overall, the brutal repression implemented by Anido with the support of different armed groups managed to strongly reduced CNT's ability to defend worker's rights and to organise an efficient union struggle.
+Overall, the brutal repression implemented by Anido with the support of different armed groups managed to strongly reduced CNT's ability to defend workers' rights and to organize an efficient union struggle.
 If in 1919 3.250.000 working days were lost because of strikes, in 1921 this number was reduced to 101.950.
-However, the anarcho-syndacalist movement wasn't completely defeated and from the end of 1922, in a mutated context, it started to reorganize itself.
+However, the anarcho-syndicalist movement wasn't completely defeated and from the end of 1922, in a changed context, it started to reorganize itself.

 Towards the dictatorship

 During 1922 levels of violence importantly decreased, not only in Barcelona but in all Spain.
 This reduction was the consequence of the new government's attitude, which from March 1922 pursued the objective to restore legacy and normality in all country.
 The prime minister Sanchez Guerra decided to re-establish constitutional guarantees and to promote different strategies in order to solve social conflicts, which have had reached terrible consequences not only in industrial areas but also in rural ones, as in Andalusia region.
 One of the most important decision taken by the government was to remove Martinez Anido in October 1922, in a moment when his brutal approach have had produced dissatisfaction in many sectors of the society, including bourgeois ones.